kwhitley/wedding-site/src/routes/travel-and-accomodations/+page.md

 $175 per night
 HOW TO BOOK: You may book online [here](https://www.marriott.com/events/start.mi?id=1677007028502&key=GRP) or by calling and requesting a room in the Housinger & Whitley Wedding block.

-Please as soon as you can, but no later than August 18, 2023.
+Please book as soon as you can, but no later than August 18, 2023.

 For the Hilton folks: